Search the best hotels in Antwerp

 Those with an interest in fashion may prefer the Kammerstraat, which is where you'll find the Fashion Museum, and boutiques belonging to some of Antwerp's big name designers, including Dries van Noten.

 Plenty of Antwerp's most beautiful sights are free to see, from the neo-Gothic grandeur of the central train station to the Onze-Lieve-Vrouwekathedraal, another Gothic wonder, and the charming sights along the Schekdt Riverbank.
 The MAS museum, which tells the history of Antwerp is free, so well worth popping into, and the view from the rooftops is excellent.

 Antwerp has more pubs per capita than anywhere else in the world.
 And there's no official closing time.
 There are also plenty of French style cafes where you can get a good coffee and a range of beers.
-If you're feeling peckish you can pick up some frites anytime from the fritkoten.
+If you're feeling peckish you can pick up some frites any time from the fritkoten.

 Local specialities worth trying include the locally brewed beer, called 'Bolleke', Antwerpse handjes, which are biscuits or chocolates made in the shapes of hands, and Elixir d'Anvers, a plant based liquor.

 The city offers plenty of choice when it comes to accommodation.
 Amongst the best places to stay in Antwerp you'll find everything from apartment rentals and hostels to five star and boutique hotels.
 Just remember to plan (and book) well ahead - this is a popular year round destination for both business and leisure travellers.

 It's partly the lure of diamonds which makes this a romantic destination, but it's also the cafe culture and the way this city feels like it's open all hours.